azding8/440Pset6/README.md

 This repo contains the necessary R script and instructions to reproduce a mitochondrial content violin plot for 8 endometrium scRNA-seq samples which we aggregated together.
 Analysis was performed in R using Seurat v5 [1].

 ## Data
-scRNA-seq of endometrial samples were generated using Illumina 10xv3 Chemistry on a NovaSeq S4 and posted to the GEO database for public use.
+scRNA-seq of endometrial samples were generated using Illumina 10xv3 Chemistry on a NovaSeq S4 and posted to the GEO database for public use [2][3].

 Single cells were captured and barcoded using the 10X Chromium platform.
 ScRNA-seq libraries were prepared following the Chromium Single Cell 3' Reagent Kits User Guide (v2/v3).
 Gel Bead-In Emulsions were generated using single cell preparations.
 Libraries were quantified using Agilent Bioanalyzer High Sensitivity DNA chips and pooled together before sequencing on a NovaSeq S4.